Frequently Asked Questions

 The Fringe Board of Directors adds venues on a case-by-case basis.
 If you are interested in becoming a venue in 2020, please contact email@example.com

 The KeyBank Rochester Fringe Festival is an annual, 12-day celebration of the performing and visual arts in Rochester, New York.
 It is modeled after the Edinburgh Fringe, and is one of 50 fringe festivals nationwide in the U.S. and 300 worldwide.

 It is run by the non-profit Rochester Fringe Festival Inc.

 Where will the Fringe be held?

 The East End of Rochester serves as the Fringe hub with food, drink, free outdoor entertainment, a ticket booth, merchandise, street performances, buskers and a party atmosphere.
-The Fringe footprint also includes a satellite hub in the Neighborhood of the Arts such as the George Eastman Museum, School of the Arts, Writers & Books, MuCCC, Central Library and the Planetarium.
+The Fringe footprint also includes a satellite hub in the Neighborhood of the Arts such as the School of the Arts, Writers & Books, MuCCC, Central Library and the Planetarium.

 How is the Fringe funded?

 The Fringe is funded through grants, sponsorships, and ticket sales.

 Who can participate in the shows at the Fringe?